Insults, Lawsuits And Broken Rules: How Trump Built A California Golf Course

 NPR talked to three people who were present at the meeting and who requested anonymity.
 Like several people we talked to for this story, they voiced concern about being sued by Trump.
 Two of them confirmed Wolowicz's account.
 The third remembers Trump saying, "Your house is ugly.
 My customers should not have to look at your ugly house."

 Then there was a fight over new construction on the property, which led to another lawsuit.
-And while the city was ready for another row, new members of the Council eventually encouraged the city to take a different tack: try giving Trump some of what he wanted.
+And while the city was ready for another row, new members of the council eventually encouraged the city to take a different tack: try giving Trump some of what he wanted.
 In 2012, the city agreed to Trump's longtime demand that the road leading to the golf club be renamed Trump National Drive.

 Shortly thereafter, the lawsuit was settled.
 Trump didn't get everything he asked for.
 But he did get one thing: that street sign with his name on it.